vacp2p/rfc/content/docs/rfcs/13/README.md

 RPC call to query historical messages.

-- The `topics` field MUST indicate the list of topics to query.
+- The `contentTopics` field MUST indicate the list of content topics to query.
   The items in this list correspond to the `contentTopic` of the queried Waku messages (see [14/WAKU-MESSAGE](../14)).
 - `PagingInfo` holds the information required for pagination.
 Its `pageSize` field indicates the number of  `WakuMessage`s to be included in the corresponding `HistoryResponse`.
 If the `pageSize` is zero then no pagination is required.
 If the `pageSize` exceeds a threshold then the threshold value shall be used instead.
 In the forward pagination request, the `messages` field of the `HistoryResponse` shall contain at maximum the `pageSize` amount of waku messages whose `Index` values are larger than the given `cursor` (and vise versa for the backward pagination).
 Note that the `cursor` of a `HistoryQuery` may be empty (e.g., for the initial query), as such, and depending on whether the  `direction` is `BACKWARD` or `FORWARD`  the last or the first `pageSize` waku messages shall be returned, respectively.
 The queried node MUST sort the `WakuMessage`s based on their `Index`, where the `receivedTime` constitutes the most significant part and the `digest` comes next, and then perform pagination on the sorted result.
 As such, the retrieved page contains an ordered list of `WakuMessage`s from the oldest message to the most recent one.